enorton/ext-pdf-viewer/Readme.md

 This singleton puts dynamically the needed pdfjs files in the head of your index.html file.
-This reduces the effort of adding the tags in this file yourself and it will give no errors when creating your own build, for the paths are always correctly set.
+This reduces the effort of adding the tags in this file yourself and it will give no errors when creating your own build for the paths are always correctly set.

 ### Usage 1 (as xtype) ###